mglambda/ghostbox/README.md

 # now we need to keep the program from exiting right away, while streaming is happening
 done.wait()

+# speaking is usually slower than generation, so we wait for the tts as well
+box.tts_wait()
 ```

 ### Requirements